-Current liabilities increased from the prior year due to increases in accounts payable, accrued payroll, other accrued liabilities, and unearned revenue, partially offset by a decrease in amounts due to other governments.
-The increase in noncurrent liabilities reflects the increase in other postemployment benefit liability of \$5,999,078, along with the increase in the County's proportionate share of the plans net pension liability of \$9,235,738, offset by a decrease in the noncurrent portion of bonds payable of \$1,885,817 resulting from repayment of debt.
+Current liabilities decreased from the prior year due to decreases in accounts payable, overpayments, due to other governments, and unearned revenue, partially offset by increases in the current portion of long term liabilities.
+The decrease in noncurrent liabilities reflects the decrease in the County's proportionate share of the plans net pension liability of \$(5,184,904), along with decreases in the long term portion of indebtedness of \$(1,299,040) due to principal payments, partially offset by an increase in other postemployment benefit liability of \$5,129,140.

-The change in net investment in capital assets is due to increased net book value of capital assets, combined with decreases in associated debt.
-Restricted net position decreased primarily as a result of decreases in capital reserves in the Capital Fund used for the new financial management system.
-Unrestricted net position decreased primarily as a result of current year expenses in excess of revenues, see Figure 2 for additional information.
+The change in net investment in capital assets is due to reductions in debt and increases in capital assets.
+Restricted net position increased primarily as a result of increases in capital reserves.
+Unrestricted net position decreased primarily as a result of current year expenses in excess of revenues; see Figure 2 for additional information.